+(a) General:

-- (a) General: - (1) The arrangement, character, extent, width, grade, and location of all streets shall conform to the comprehensive plan, and shall be considered in their relation to existing and planned streets; to reasonable circulation of traffic within the subdivision and adjoining lands; to topographical conditions; to runoff of stormwater; to public convenience and safety; and in their appropriate relations to the proposed uses of the area to be served. - (2) Preliminary engineering plans shall be accompanied by a traffic study detailing the development impact to the city roadway system and recommended roadway improvements. - (3) Where streets are dedicated (whether used or not), but not improved to the standards of this chapter, and border on, or are wholly within, the proposed subdivision land, same shall be improved to the standards of this chapter. - (4) When development occurs outside the corporate limits of Braidwood, but such development requires access to a city street, such street shall be improved to the standards of this chapter.
+- (1) The arrangement, character, extent, width, grade, and location of all streets shall conform to the comprehensive plan, and shall be considered in their relation to existing and planned streets; to reasonable circulation of traffic within the subdivision and adjoining lands; to topographical conditions; to runoff of stormwater; to public convenience and safety; and in their appropriate relations to the proposed uses of the area to be served. - (2) Preliminary engineering plans shall be accompanied by a traffic study detailing the development impact to the city roadway system and recommended roadway improvements. - (3) Where streets are dedicated (whether used or not), but not improved to the standards of this chapter, and border on, or are wholly within, the proposed subdivision land, same shall be improved to the standards of this chapter. - (4) When development occurs outside the corporate limits of Braidwood, but such development requires access to a city street, such street shall be improved to the standards of this chapter. - (b) Right-of-way.
+All right-of-way widths shall conform to the following standards:

-Type of Street Residential Subdivision Commercial or Industrial Subdivision Major Streets In no instance less than 100-foot width Collector Streets 80 feet 80 feet Local Streets 66 feet 70 feet Cul-de-sac Streets 66 feet 70 feet Half Streets One-half the total right-of-way of the proposed street or as required by the plan commission.
-Not permitted in commercial or industrial subdivisions.
-Frontage Roads 40 feet minimum 50 feet minimum Thoroughfares Right-of-way widths and other design standards of thoroughfares, including freeways, expressways, parkways, major and secondary thoroughfares, shall be in accordance with federal, state, or county authorities having jurisdiction, whichever has the greater width and design standards requirements.
+Type of Street Residential Subdivision Commercial or Industrial Subdivision Major Streets In no instance less than 100-foot width no instance less than 100-foot width Collector Streets 80 feet 80 feet Local Streets 66 feet 70 feet Cul-de-sac Streets 66 feet 70 feet Half Streets One-half the total right-of-way of the proposed street or as commission.
+Not permitted in commercial or industrial subc Frontage Roads 40 feet minimum 50 feet minimum Thoroughfares Right-of-way widths and other design standards of thoroughfares, including freeways, expressways, parkways, major and secondary thoroughfares, shall be in accordance with federal, state, or county authorities having jurisdiction, whichever has the greater width and design standards requirements.